tomjoht/documentation-theme-jekyll/doc_help_api.md

 ## 2. Create pages in your collection

-Create pages inside your new tooltips collection.
+Create pages inside your new tooltips collection (that is, inside the \_tooltips folder).
 Each page needs only a unique `id` in the frontmatter.
 Here's an example:

 {%raw%}
 ```liquid